kozlovsasha2002/data-structures/README.md

 Features of implementation: this implementation of the hash table allows using only a string data type as a key, any data type can be used as a value.
 To eliminate collisions, the method with open addressing is used.

 ### Directed weight graph
 Description: a graph is a data structure that is a collection of nodes that have data and are connected to other nodes using edges.
-A bidirectional graph is one whose edges have a direction.
+A directed graph is one whose edges have a direction.
 A weighted graph is a graph whose edges have a weight.

+Features of implementation: this implementation of the graph allows you to store only the string type of data.